 The staff didn’t want to admit to any hauntings (ghosts are so low class), but they politely spoke about what others said they’d seen and heard.
 The concierge said that the chandelier at the entryway to the Hay Adams room has been seen swaying.
 And yes … there’s that faint smell of almonds.

 But while we were chatting about the ghost thing in the Hay Adams room, a large styrofoam Christmas tree ball on the tree located at the right of the John Clay portrait, fell off the tree and forcefully rolled a good twenty feet across the room, right to where the manager was standing.
 And three of the four of us hags saw and heard a person near the tree.
 Our initial perception was that the person knocked the ball off the tree and then commented on it.
 But when we all refocused, we realized there was no person.
 I clearly saw a person in my peripheral vision…. period.
 I know I did.
 So it was a little unsettling for a minute.
 But the manager said there was no one there, with a little smile he picked the stray ball and returned it to its place on the tree.
 The four of us were dumbfounded. …. and the tour continued.

 We were graciously escorted to other regions of the hotel and shown old photographs of the building, and the Hay and Adams homes that occupied the site previously, and some old pictures of the Lafayette Square streetscape.
 The entire experience was handled warmly, professionally and graciously.
 It was all so unexpected and delightful.

-Maybe it was she in the Hay Adams room wanting to make her presence known in her death-anniversary month … maybe she doesn’t like those Christmas decorations.
+Maybe it was she in the Hay Adams room wanting to make her presence known in her death-anniversary ripping an ornament from the tree in the Hay Adams Room and tossing across the room.
+Or maybe she doesn’t like those Christmas decorations.
+We’ll never know.